briansimiyuj/doctor-appointment-app/README.md

   Follow Up Modal Component will be used to let the doctor review or edit the follow up date for scheduling a follow up appointment.

     1. Mount ModalHeader component on the Follow Up Modal component and pass title and onClose as props
+    2. Create a ModalBody component and mount it on the Follow Up Modal component and pass followUp and onClose as props
+      a.
+Wrap ModalBody with DateTimeProvider, ScheduleAppointmentProvider, ScheduleProovider and DatePickerProvider to provide the necessary context for date, time, and consultation type selection.
+      b.
+Pass the consultationType from the followUp data as a prop to ScheduleAppointmentProvider to ensure the correct initial consultation type is set.
+      c.
+Mount DatePicker, TimePicker, and ScheduleConsultationTypeSelector components inside the providers.
+      d.
+Use a FooterWrapper component inside the providers to access context hooks only within the provider tree, preventing context errors.

   ### Add Notes Context